 When we investigate your truck accident case, we will look at whether the trucking company or driver was in violation of these or other regulations.
 If so, we will then evaluate whether the violation caused or contributed to your accident.
 If we find that it did, we will collect and present evidence to establish negligence and liability of the appropriate party.

-How can I get legal help after a truck accident in Gwinnett County?
+How can I get legal help after a truck accident in Georgia?

 Evaluating an accident for FMSCA violations is a time-consuming and difficult process.
 Make sure you secure the help you need to investigate your accident and build a case that demonstrates your entitlement to compensation.

-The Law Offices of John Morrison, LLC helps Gwinnett County residents recover damages after a serious truck crash.
+The Law Offices of John Morrison, LLC helps Georgia residents recover damages after a serious truck crash.
 Give us a call at 770-951-8900 or fill out our contact form and schedule a free, no-obligation consultation.